-From the 10th of December, Australia will prohibit children under the age of 16 from having social media accounts.
-The landmark policy, viewed globally as a “real-life laboratory”, aims to understand and hopefully reduce the impact of social media on youth mental health.
+On 10 December 2025, Australia became the first country in the world to prohibit children under the age of 16 from holding social media accounts.
+The landmark policy, watched globally as a “real-life laboratory”, aims to understand and hopefully reduce the impact of social media on youth mental health.

-Praised by many parents and criticised by some campaigners, the ban has sparked questions about feasibility, enforcement and the tools platforms will rely on to stay compliant.
+Praised by many parents and criticised by some campaigners, the ban has raised hard questions about feasibility, enforcement and the tools platforms rely on to stay compliant, and the early evidence suggests those questions were well founded.

 Regulators expect companies to deploy age-assurance measures, but they have deliberately avoided specifying which technologies must be used.
 The result is a patchwork of solutions that vary by platform.

 Traditional age checks, such as document uploads and facial recognition, introduce friction and raise privacy concerns.
-Even more problematic is their vulnerability to manipulation.
-Reports from Australia have already highlighted teens bypassing AI-based checks using simple tricks like masks or photo substitutions.
+Even more problematic is their vulnerability to manipulation, as the early circumvention reports demonstrated.

 Concerns have also been raised about false positives that may inadvertently block legitimate users, and false negatives that fail to catch underage sign-ups.
 With high penalties attached, the risk for platforms is significant.